-1. Students will apply research theories, social interrelationships and developmentally ageappropriate activities and teaching strategies as they pertain to guiding the child in the four developmental domains.

-2. Students will advocate for the needs for support for young children and the best practices for their education.

-3. Students will create a high quality learning environment that facilitates the emotional, cognitive, language, physical and social domains.

-2) Summarize the progress you have made on Program Level Outcomes.
+- 1. Students will apply research theories, social interrelationships and developmentally ageappropriate activities and teaching strategies as they pertain to guiding the child in the four developmental domains. - 2.
+Students will advocate for the needs for support for young children and the best practices for their education. - 3.
+Students will create a high quality learning environment that facilitates the emotional, cognitive, language, physical and social domains. - 2) Summarize the progress you have made on Program Level Outcomes.

-Our PLOs 1 and 2 represent our program and define the knowledge required by our students to become successful teachers in the Early Childhood Field.
-PLO #3 was changed this year which we believe is more supportive of student success in our program.
-(In the previous Program Review we identified a need to change PLO #3 and this was supported with the same recommendation by the SLOAC committee.)

-Our Program Level Outcomes support the educational knowledge our students need to obtain to successfully compete in working in the early childhood field, either in an entry level positions and/or teacher position as on the California State Permit Matrix.
+Our Program Level Outcomes support the educational knowledge our students need to obtain to successfully compete in working in the early childhood field, either in an entry level position and/or teacher position as per the California State Permit Matrix guidelines.